Tbseddy/Amazon-Project/README.md

 ##### Testing Framework
 This is an external library that helps us write tests easier.
 There is a popular testing framework called **Jasmine**.
 Most testing frameworks are similar.
 Other testing frameworks are: Jest (for ReactJS), MochaJS.

+**Jasmine** has a documentation page that shows you how to use the testing framework.

+##### How to run a test using Jasmine.
+1. Open the test-jasmine folder
+2. Open the **SpecRunner.html** file.
+In Jasmine spec is another name for test (This file runs all the test)